 Ask for help

 Humans are social beings who need others to survive.
 If you are experiencing a difficult time in your life, it can be tempting to withdraw inward and cut off ties.
-But you can’t do it all, and likely there are people who would like to help you but don’t know how or what to offer.
+But you can’t do it all, and likely some people would like to help you but don’t know how or what to offer.

 Ask for help, even if it feels hard.
-If someone offers, accept help gracefully.
-You might need to tweak their offer to make it something you can really use.
+If someone offers help, accept it gracefully.
+You might need to tweak their offer so it’s something you can really use.
 Don’t be afraid to make a counteroffer.
 And if you are feeling resentful because people who could be helping you aren’t, make a specific request.
 Spell it out in terms they understand and hold your ground.

 Intention